menu

 O St SW / 4th St SW is a densely urban neighborhood (based on population density) located in Washington, District Of Columbia.

 O St SW / 4th St SW real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the O St SW / 4th St SW neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics